-Effective 1 July 2018, the Fund elected into the Attribution Managed Investment Trust ("AMIT") tax regime.
-There were no other significant changes in the state of affairs in the Fund during the year.
+There were no significant changes in the state of affairs in the Fund during the year ended 30 June 2020.

 Subsequent Events

 There has been no matter or circumstances occurring subsequent to the end of the year that has significantly affected, or may significantly affect the operations of the Fund, the results of those operations, or the state of affairs of the Fund in future financial years.